secura1/dev/readme.md

 <a href=http//www.domanregistry.de><IMG SRC=http://www.domainregistry.de/dev-domains.png></a>

- The Dev-Domains are open domains: anyone can register Dev-Domains.
-The Dev-Domain is meant for developers, but of course it also stands for any kind of "developments".
+ <b>The Dev-Domains are open domains: anyone can register Dev-Domains.
+The Dev-Domain is meant for developers, but of course it also stands for any kind of "developments".</b>

 The ICANN process of introducing new Top Level Domains continues.
 The registry of the Dev-Domains has set the 16th of January 2019 as the start of the Sunrise Period.
 Interested parties for the Sunrise Period must register with the Trademark Clearinghouse .